 I am most interested in reviewing books and interviewing authors of literary, mainstream, and women’s fiction, and nonfiction. firstname.lastname@example.org

 There is nothing like traveling to another world without having to get up from your comfortable chair.
 That’s probably why I like reading and writing so much, and why I’ve been doing both my whole life!
 As a child, I journaled, wrote poems, and created quite a number of works of questionable quality.
 Today, I write novels, blogs, and the occasional poem.

 As a senior writer for BCB, I indulge my passion for reviewing and conducting author interviews and live chats on intelligently written books that are at once entertaining and thought-provoking.
 As this type of novel can be found on any “shelf,” my tastes are eclectic and range from various genre fiction to plot-driven literary fiction, along with well-written romances, and enticing non-fiction. email@example.com

 I currently live in Rhode Island, a few towns away from where I grew up.
-I am married, have four great kids, a spoiled cat, and lovable black lab.
+I am married, have four great kids, two spoiled cats, and lovable black lab.
 The house is noisy and the dinner table full!
-I hold a degree in Classics from College of the Holy Cross and for years I taught Latin at the Meadowbrook Waldorf School.
-I also worked in the admissions office there before turning my attention to full-time writing.
+I hold a degree in Classics from College of the Holy Cross and for years I taught Latin at the Meadowbrook Waldorf School where I now serve on the Board of Trustees.

 I’m thrilled to be collaborating with these fantastic gals on my favorite topic – books!
-(My dining room has recently been turned into a library to accommodate my obsessive love for the printed word.)
+My dining room has recently been turned into a library to accommodate my obsessive love for the printed word.
 On the writing side, my novel, Horizon, has won a few indie awards including the Writer’s Digest Grand Prize in 2016.
 The sequel, Infinity, released in 2017.
 I also have speculative short fiction published and soon-to-be published by World Weaver Press, Grimbold Books, and Belanger Books.
 Please feel welcome to check out my author website and blog and follow me on twitter.